ibnsultan/sahil/README.md

 # sahil
 Swahili Programming language written over Python
-Sahil is an Implementation of BASIC programming language using swahili lexical terms, It is a sister language of swap(predecessor)
+Sahil is an Implementation of BASIC programming language using python and swahili lexical terms, It is a sister language of swap(predecessor)

 **Current State:**
 - uses a tree structure to do solve simple expressions